spadgett/console-customization-plugin/README.md

 # OpenShift Console Customizations Plugin

 This project is a simple plugin that adds a Customization nav item to the Administrator perspective in OpenShift console.
-It requires OpenShift 4.10 to use.
+The current version of the plugin requires OpenShift 4.19 to use.

 ## Local development